Dr. Aleksandr Dayanayev

 Is tooth decay painful?

-When should I see a dentist about treating tooth decay?
+When should I see the dentist about tooth decay?